What Exactly is Sarcoidosis: Symptoms and Treatment

 • Swelling in the legs or upper abdomen, possibly indicating heart or liver involvement

-Early Sarcoidosis Diagnosis can be a Critical Step
+Early Diagnosis can be a Critical Step

 Examination and Tests: